-In 2020, the value of services provided by SLFC Services Company (UK) Ltd was £29 million (2019: £27 million).
-The outstanding balance payable at 31 December 2020 was £6 million (2019: £5 million).
+In 2021, the value of services provided by SLFC Services Company (UK) Ltd was £40 million (2020: £29 million), the increase predominantly due to expenses incurred in relation to the consolidation of life and pensions administration to a single OSP.
+The outstanding balance payable at 31 December 2021 was £15 million (2020: £6 million).